-John's Roast Pork began as a working person's eatery.
-The shipyards personnel who were its original clientele in 1930 came here for breakfast and lunch, but went home for dinner, and in the cold-weather months, it still closes mid-afternoon.
+John’s Roast Pork began as a working person’s eatery.
+The shipyards personnel who were its original clientele in 1930 came here for breakfast and lunch, but went home for dinner.
 Heavy industry no longer dominates the neighborhood, which has become a Monopoly board of big box stores, strip malls, and discount warehouses that dwarf the little sandwich shop and its patio picnic tables.

 John’s cheese steak, which is ordered from a separate station at the walk-up counter, also is one of the city’s best.
 John Bucci, whose family started the place, explained why the steaks are so good.
 “When you order one, there is nothing on the grill.
 We start clean,” he said.
 “Onions are not pre-cooked; every steak is made for the person who orders it.
 I am a cheese fanatic.
 We put five slices on every sandwich, eight if you order extra.”
 There is so much meat in a John’s sandwich that the server tears out some of the roll’s soft insides to make room for it.
 The onions are sweet, the beef juicy, the cheese abundant, the roll fresh: is there a better formula for cheese steak perfection?